095056/Luis/Info-about-mirrors.md

 # Info for mirror maintainers

-unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repositories.
-There's no need to sync them anymore, and they can be removed completely in (for example) March 2022.
-This gives users time to upgrade there packages before, so that the removal does not cause (too much) problems.
+unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repository and no longer have to be synced.

+Mirroring termux-packages, termux-root-packages and x11-packages can be done with several tools like rsync, [apt-mirror](https://github.com/apt-mirror/apt-mirror) or aptly.
+Steps are outlined in the page [How to mirror the official repositories](/How-to-mirror-the-official-repositories)

 # Repositories and Mirrors